saitejavanamala/Portfolio/Tableau/Tableau_Concepts_Detail.md

 6. Changing the order of the fields in a visualization

-7. Changing the Summart operation
+7. Changing the Summary operation

 8. Splitting text into multiple columns